 Cat Carter, Operations & Communications

 Cat has worked with San Francisco Transit Riders variously as event organizer, Membership Manager, Communications Manager, and Interim Executive Director.
 Cat’s prior career was as General Manager of the Hotel Utah Saloon in South of Market – she is very familiar with the challenges small merchants face in San Francisco, including around parking, transit, and surviving infrastructure upgrades.
 Cat primarily rides the 14 and 14R, and wishes regional transit could better connect her with friends and family from Santa Rosa to Fremont.

 Zack grew up riding the 48 from one end of SF to the other and still remembers when youth fares were 35¢.
-Prior to SFTR, Zack ran organizing campaigns across the country, most recently directing the field program for Global Zero, a group working to reduce the threat of nuclear war.
+Prior to SFTR, Zack ran organizing campaigns across the country, most recently directing the international field program for Global Zero.
 Zack is excited to be back in his hometown building the people power needed to advocate for better transit for all.
 Zack holds a Bachelors degree in Community Studies from UC Santa Cruz and a Masters in Public Policy from UC Berkeley.
 In his free time, he leads backpacking trips for the Sierra Club and is an avid soccer player and fan.
-Zack now resides in the Ingleside, with easy access to light rail, bus lines, and BART
+Zack now resides in the Ingleside, with easy access to light rail, bus lines, and BART.

 Eric Chan, Community Organizer